vuejs/v2.vuejs.org/src/v2/guide/migration-vue-router.md

 ### `data` <sup>replaced</sup>

-The `$route` property is now reactive, so you can just use a watcher to react to route changes, like this:
+The `$route` property is now reactive, so you can use a watcher to react to route changes, like this:

 ``` js
 watch: {